inkarkat/vim-IndentConsistencyCop/README.md

 - Offer alternative highlighting methods in menu via g:IndentConsistencyCop\_AltHighlighting, by default adding to the quickfix list.
+- Allow to tweak IndentConsistencyCop#BlockAlignment#Filter() via
+  g:IndentConsistencyCop\_BlockAlignmentPattern.
+- Also support @Annotation, $var as starts of blocks.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.039!__